Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 Generally speaking, a locale in computing is "a set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface" (Wikipedia).

 Locale is more often associated with the language parameter, which is usually defined by a two-, three- or four-letter language code, standardized under ISO 639.
 See the IANA Language Subtag Registry for a complete list of available language codes and language variants.

 The question of "two locales" is connected with the types of users who access a Magnolia instance.

-Magnolia has been built to deal with these two separate locale preferences, that is with
+Magnolia has been built to deal with these two separate locale preferences:

-Determining and setting the latter is fairly straightforward since the system users will usually know which locale they prefer.
-They can also set the locale themselves directly in the AdminCentral or they may always ask a user with superuser rights to set the preferred locale for them.
+Determining and setting the latter is fairly straightforward since the system users usually know which locale they prefer.
+They can also set the locale themselves directly in the AdminCentral or ask a user with superuser rights to set the preferred locale for them.

 The AdminCentral locale primarily defines the language of User interface labels which the AdminCentral user wants to interact in with the AdminCentral.
 This concerns, for example, the language of labels in the Action bar (English on the left, Korean on the right):